BenoitGauthier/monitor/README.md

 	collectInterval			Interval in milliseconds between each collect call serverHost				Server host name
 	serverPort				Server port number
+	logLevel				log4js log level TRACE, DEBUG, INFO, WARN, ERROR, FATAL hostName				Hostname of the client or server, can be configured in config.js if empty will be detected from computer hostname

 Server configuration are found in ./server/config.js